Stephen William Hawking, CH, CBE, FRS, FRSA (1942 - 2018)

-Stephen's research focuses on the basic laws which govern our Universe.
-Alongside Roger Penrose, he showed that Einstein's General Theory of Relativity implied both space and time began at the Big Bang, and would end in black holes.
+Stephen's research focused on the basic laws which govern our Universe.
+Alongside Roger Penrose, he showed that Einstein's General Theory of Relativity implied both space and time began at the Big Bang and would end in black holes.
 His most famous discovery is that of Hawking radiation: the idea that black holes are not completely black, but emit radiation and eventually evaporate and disappear.

-He has published many popular science books, in which he discusses his own theories and cosmology in general.
+He published many popular science books, in which he discussed his own theories and cosmology in general.
 His book A Brief History of Time was a best-seller for a record-breaking 237 weeks.
-Stephen has been awarded 12 honorary degrees, and many distinguished awards such as the CBE and Companion of Honour.
-He is a Fellow of the Royal Society and a member of the US National Academy of Sciences.
+Stephen was awarded 12 honorary degrees, and many distinguished awards during his career such as the CBE and Companion of Honour.
+He was a Fellow of the Royal Society and a member of the US National Academy of Sciences.

-Shortly after his 21st birthday, Stephen was diagnosed with ALS, a form of motor neurone disease.
+In 1963, shortly after his 21st birthday, Stephen was diagnosed with ALS, a form of motor neurone disease.
 He was given a life expectancy of two years.
-Today, aged 75, Stephen is wheelchair bound and dependent on a computerised voice system for communication and was actively involved in research and public engagement throughout his life.
+After the loss of his speech, Stephen used a computerised voice system for communication and was actively involved in research and public engagement throughout his life.
 His final research paper was published posthumously after his death in 2018.